aoaoff0907/platformio-docs/boards/atmelavr/ATmega324A.rst

 Hardware
 --------

-Platform :ref:`platform_atmelavr`: Atmel AVR 8-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
-Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming
+Platform :ref:`platform_atmelavr`: Atmel AVR 8- and 32-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
+Optimized to speed time to market-and easily adapt to new ones-they are based on the industrys most code-efficient architecture for C and assembly programming.

 .. list-table::